 We love empathetic people because they’ve been there.
 Done that.
 Have insight.

-So, we are connected by friends and family, and we feel better.
-Temporarily.
+If we are connected by friends and family, and we feel better.

 We are bandaged but not healed.